openzfsonosx/zfs-test/README.md

+BGH: Imported from ZoL does not currently do anything.

 This is (supposed to be) the ZFS Test Suite, with support for all platforms that ZFS from Sun Solaris have been ported to.